spencerkingman/spenking-music/_posts/2000-01-19-stolen-bounce.markdown

 published: true
 ---

-you’ve been chewing through your pillows; I’m up late
+you’ve been chewing through your pillow; I’m up late
 it’s having me for breakfast, shark bait

 if one of us can’t both be wrong